con1980/rockbuster_SQL/README.md

 # 3. Data understanding

 ## Data set
-The rational database used for this projects contains 15 tables which are connected to eachother over a private key and/or foreign key.
+The rational database used for this project contains 15 tables which are connected to eachother over a private key and/or foreign key.
-This data set contains information about Rockbuster' film inventory, customers, payments and more.
+This data set contains information about Rockbusters' film inventory, customers, payments and more.
 [Rockbuster data set](</dvdrental.zip>)

 ## Data structure